What is Journalism?

 - International students interested in reporting will learn to report the day's or week's events.
 This is news that gets straight to the point, listing the "what", "when", "who", and "where" of important current events.
 Eventually, students may become beat reporters or staff writers for newspaper, radio, television or online media enterprises.
 These businesses produce daily publications and broadcasts, which require journalists to meet tight deadlines while ensuring that the facts in every story are accurate.

-- Analyzing and Explaining the News
+- Analyzing and Explaining

 - News analysis accounts for the "how" and the "why."
 Students interested in analyzing important news and explaining how it happened might enjoy writing features or doing some investigative or narrative reporting.
 Investigative journalists enjoy a longer span of time to investigate, edit, and craft their stories, which can be found in newspapers, television, radio, magazines, and on the Internet.